Central Texas and Colorado River Railway: History

 OmniTRAX announced its acquisition of the company in May 2016.

 In August 2019 OmniTRAX filed with the Surface Transportation Board to abandon the line, "citing its dim prospects and millions of dollars in operating losses since it acquired the route in 2016," according to an article in Trains News Wire.
 The article added: "The prime culprits: New crushed rock traffic that never materialized as expected and rapidly declining shipments of frac sand."
 Due to bridge problems and unsafe track requiring $2.3 million in repairs, the line had been placed under embargo on July 25, 2019.
 This would have been on top of the $2 million it has already spent to improve the line after acquiring it just a few years ago.

 According to TNW, "A proposed rock-crushing facility was expected to generate 8,000 to 10,000 loads annually.
 But the facility never opened as planned in 2017 and is unlikely to ever be developed."
 Additionally, "The railroad expected to haul just 553 carloads in total this year, down from 1,210 in 2018."

 Operations

 The CTXR interchanges with the BNSF Railway at Lometa.
-It primarily carries frac sand from hydraulic fracturing.
+It primarily carries frac sand used in hydraulic fracturing.